About us

 Director

-Mike Dybbs has over 15 years of investment and consulting experience in the life science sector.
-He is currently a Partner at Samsara BioCapital where he invests across all stages of the life science sector from seed stage to public equities.
+Mike Dybbs is a Partner at Samsara BioCapital, where he invests across all stages of the life science sector from seed stage to public equities.
+He currently serves on the board of a number of Samsara portfolio companies, including: Enara Bio, IONpath, Levo Therapeutics, Nkarta Therapeutics and Sutro.

-He earned a PhD in Molecular and Cellular Biology and Genetics from University of California, Berkeley, where he was awarded a Howard Hughes Medical Institute fellowship; and received an AB in Biomedical Sciences, magna cum laude, from Harvard University.
-His research had been published in peer-reviewed journals, including Science, Nature and Neuron.
+Mike received an A.B. in biochemical sciences from Harvard and a PhD in molecular biology from UC Berkeley, where he was awarded a Howard Hughes Medical Institute fellowship.
+His research was published in peer-reviewed journals, including Nature, Science, and Neuron.